UditSinghParihar/RoRD/README.md

 - [D2-Net](https://dsmn.ml/files/d2-net/d2_tf.pth)

 ## Credits
-Most of the code is borrowed from [D2-Net](https://github.com/mihaidusmanu/d2-net).
-Other scripts such as dataloaders and training scripts are provided.
+Our base model is borrowed from [D2-Net](https://github.com/mihaidusmanu/d2-net).

 ## BibTex
 If you use this code in your project, please cite the following paper: